 The history of the ‘noble’ or propaganda lie is as long as that of literature or philosophy; we have seen it evolve through the phases of narrative form, from authorial narrative to polyphony and enactment, from epic poetry to high-tech multimedia global theatre.
 So it’s no wonder that the herd is bewildered.
 A hundred years of perception management and psychological conditioning has created a population that resembles, intellectually speaking, the shuffling workers of Fritz Lang’s Metropolis.

 I was one of them, until I left my homeland in 2001 and watched two huge towers collapse on live television barely a month later, though it was another six before I had any inkling of the contradictions involved in that event.
 For a while there, I was marching too.
 Maybe I still am.
-Plato’s cave, in its modern manifestation, consists of caves within caves, nested together like Russian dolls.
+Plato’s Cave, in its modern manifestation, consists of caves within caves, nested together like Russian dolls.

 New verbal amulets are issued from time to time – ‘fake news’, ‘Russian hacking’, ‘climate-denier’; ‘anti-vaxxer’ – new bells hung round the necks of the cattle.
 Befuddled and bemused, they forget the dots before they can ever think to connect them.

-By its moral cowardice, the herd vindicates the criminal elite’s contempt for the masses and justifies the predators’ own twisted ethics.
+By its moral cowardice, the herd vindicates the criminal elite’s contempt for them and justifies the predators’ own twisted ethics.
 The wilfully blind are no better than the predators who feed on them, goes the logic; they deserve what is coming to them, the moral cowards wilfully ignoring a holocaust of innocents; by their contortions to avoid the truth, they make monsters of themselves.

 We are living now in opposed moral universes which are becoming more and more alien to each other.
 Speaking from my own experience, it has become nearly impossible to communicate anything important across this divide, as one camp obsessively pursues discernible reality and the other runs from it in a state of hysterical denial, clinging to manufactured myths.
 I find myself standing on a different continent; it becomes difficult to hold any kind of meaningful conversation about the world across this yawning chasm.
 To them, whether they would say it to my face or not, I am a nutjob, a ‘conspiracy theorist’.
-Something has died inside me.
 I live in an alternative reality.